specious/facebook-cli/README.md

 See: [example](https://specious.github.io/facebook-cli/likes.html)

-## Things made with the help of facebook-cli
+## Things created with facebook-cli

 - [Facebook Friends](https://github.com/specious/facebook-friends/) - Build a page that lets you click your friends' profile pictures to jump to their timelines